Making a website backup is one of the best ways to protect your WordPress site from a number of unfortunate events that could happen, including:

 In the DB Backup tab, make sure all the tables are selected and click on Save Changes.

-Backup jobs don’t always run smoothly.
-In some cases you may run into problems.
+Backup jobs don’t always run smoothly, and there’s a chance you may run into problems.
 Below, I’ll go over a few common problems and provide possible solutions for them.

 Job has started, but not responded for 10 seconds